thanks4opensource/tri2b-quad4me/README.md

 All of the hardware protocols require some kind of flow control, either on their own or via separate, out-of-band signaling, because more than one meta/data byte can be required for each message.
 USART's RTS/CTS/etc flow control looked promising (both tri2b and quad4me have an extra communication line beyond data and clock that could be used) but unfortunately, despite the fact that everything else in USART is configurable (clock and data polarity, etc) no MCU peripheral supports RTS/CTS being low==true as opposed to the standard high.
 And low==true is needed to implement the wired-AND, sender sends only when all receivers are ready, logic.

-SPI initially looked even better for its faster data rates and (in most implementations) ability to send/receive up to 16 bits at a time.
+SPI initially looked even better, both for its faster data rates and (in most implementations) ability to send/receive up to 16 bits at a time.
 But it needs external flow control for more than 16 bits, and at least on the NXP chips requires a hardware line/port to enable slave reception of data.
 (Why?
 With all the configurable bits in the peripheral, why not have one that sets "always enabled"?).
-The 3- and 4-wire tri2b/quad4me interface doesn't have a line to spare -- two are required for flow control handshaking, plus SPI clock and data, so even 4-wire quad4me falls short. **Five** lines??
-Three or four is bad enough!
+The 3- and 4-wire tri2b/quad4me interface doesn't have a line to spare -- two are required for flow control handshaking, plus SPI clock and data, so even 4-wire quad4me falls short. (**Five** lines??
+Three or four is bad enough!)
 (And in my specific system I don't have a spare pin to tie permanently high.)

 Finally, I2C.
 Ironic given that if I2C multi-master worked tri2b and quad4me  wouldn't be necessary.
 I2C "swapover" problems include the fact that even though the "clock stretching" logic is low==true and explicitly supports any of the multiple slaves controlling the flow, the ACK bit on the data line is high==true and thus the converse.